NCNM Board of Directors

 Dr. Steven Sandberg-Lewis has been a practicing naturopathic physician for over 31 years, previously on Orcas Island in Washington state and now exclusively at the NCNM Clinic.
 In addition to supervising clinical rotations at the NCNM Clinic, as a full-time faculty member, Dr. Sandberg-Lewis teaches several academic courses such as pathology, gastroenterology and psychophysiology at NCNM.
 He is also an investigator at NCNM's Helfgott Research Institute.

-Kristin ten Broeck, Junior Student Representative
+Kristin ten Broeck, Senior Student Representative

 NCNM, in compliance with state and federal laws and regulations, does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, marital status, age, disability, or veteran’s status in any of its policies, procedures, or practices.
 This nondiscrimination policy covers admission and access to, and treatment and employment in, College programs and activities, including but not limited to academic admissions, financial aid, educational services, and employment.